jah2488/elm-companies/README.md

 * [CrowdStrike](https://www.crowdstrike.com)
    ([Humio Github](https://github.com/humio),
    [CrowdStrike Github](https://github.com/CrowdStrike)) -
-   CrowdStrike is is a log management platform purpose-built for the scale of today’s data volumes by enabling users to Log Everything to Answer Anything, all in Real-Time.
+   CrowdStrike is a log management platform purpose-built for the scale of today’s data volumes by enabling users to Log Everything to Answer Anything, all in Real-Time.
 We are a distributed team, mostly in Denmark and the US.
 The front end is nearly 100% Elm (> 100k lines